CephalonAhmes/miat/README.md

 Interested?
 The library is available on PyPI, so `pip install miat` will allow you to use it.

 From there, importing miat.tools will allow you to use miat.
-There aren't many for now, but it's stil a work-in-progress.
-The tools currently in place will allow you to add horizontal and vertcal bars to a figure or image, which is useful for measuring deltas, among others.
+There aren't many of them for now, but it's stil a work-in-progress.
+The tools currently in place will allow you to add horizontal and vertcal bars to a figure or image, which is useful for measuring deltas, among other things.
 The second tool allows you to add circular markers to a figure.
 One usecase I can think of would be to measure circular diffraction patterns.
 This library also works for imshow figures.

 I have added some documentation [here](https://github.com/CephalonAhmes/miat/tree/main/documentation)